kartonfarkas/api_docs/source/suite/contacts/creating_a_field.rst

 .. code-block:: json

    {
-     "name":"The name of the new field",
+     "name": "The name of the new field", "application_type": "shorttext"
-     "application_type":"shorttext"
    }

 Result Data Structure